readium/architecture/other/lcp/README.md

 ### 4/ Insert the license into the publication

-The license is added as META-INF/license.lcpl.
+The license is added to the package, as "license.lcpl".
 In case of error, the user is notified and the app stops there.

+The app can now open the newly generated protected publication.

+## Import a protected publication

+When an .epub file is imported, the mimetype (value application/epub+zip) is checked and mandatory metadata are extracted.
+There is no additional test when the publication is protected by the LCP DRM.

+LCP protected PDF, Audiobooks and Divina publications are also imported with no specific checking.

 ## Open a protected publication
-An app which opens an EPUB protected by LCP (i.e. containing its license) will follow these steps:

-### 1/ Check if the EPUB is DRM protected
+### 1/ Check if the LCP protected publication is well-formed

-An LCP protected publication is signaled by the presence of a license document (META-INF/license.lcpl) plus certain specific values in META-INF/encryption.xml which indicate which resources are encrypted and with which algorthm.
+An LCP protected publication is signaled by the presence of a license document (license.lcpl).

-As the licence document is mandatory, the app must raise an error if this file is missing but the content is declared encrypted.
+In the EPUB use-case it is also signaled by specific values in META-INF/encryption.xml, which indicate which resources are encrypted and with which algorthm.
+The app must raise an error if license.lcpl is missing but the content is declared encrypted.
 Also, the app should check that all resources referenced in encryption.xml are found in the EPUB archive.

+An app which opens an EPUB protected by LCP (i.e. containing its license) must follow these steps:

 ### 2/ Validate the license structure

-The app checks that the license is valid (EDRLab provides a JSON schema for LCP licenses in the EDRLab github, lcp-testing-tools).
+The app must validate the license structure against the JSON schema.
 If the license is invalid, the user gets a notification like "This Readium LCP license is invalid, the publication cannot be processed".

 ### 3/ Fetch the status document